By Richard / DSC, Matrix Audio, Review, Dedicated Source Components / April 8, 2021

 You can also add an external power supply, and it would disconnect the USB bus power automatically when you connect it.

-For the best electromagnetic shielding performance, to minimize the impact of mechanical vibration, the Matrix X-SPDIF 2 usb audio device follows a CNC aluminum chassis design.
+For the best electromagnetic shielding performance, to minimize the impact of mechanical vibration, the Matrix X-SPDIF 2 follows a CNC aluminum chassis design.
 It’s a complicated design process, but ensures the computer can output a high quality digital audio stream.

 Matrix X-SPDIF 2 on table

-Unboxing the Matrix X-SPDIF 2 usb audio device is an experience in and of itself.
+Unboxing the Matrix X-SPDIF 2 is quite a surprising experience.
 It’s an exceptionally sturdy unit with a construction that screams “quality”.
-It’s solid, and frankly, photos do not convey just how sturdy this unit is.
-The feel of the build quality fully prepares you for what it brings to the table, the USB to i2S conversion.
+It’s solid, heavy for its size, and photos do not convey just how sturdy this unit is.
+The feel of the build quality fully prepares you for how it sounds with the USB to i2S conversion.

-It’s a pleasant experience first time plugging in the Matrix X-SPDIF 2 usb audio device.
+It’s a pleasant experience first time plugging in the Matrix X-SPDIF 2.
 Right out of the box, you get a sound that is crisp and clear, without a trace of hindrance in converting the digital audio signal.

 The soundstage opens up all of a sudden there is more depth and space.
 It’s noticeable in the whole spectrum.
 There is a complete sense of transparency in the delivery, and, in a word, it sounds clean.

-With its topology and duty to convert USB to i2S, it seems to take away all the noise interference and seems to present a DAC’s quality in a more pure form, which ultimately translates to sweeter mids, delicate highs, and more extension across the board.
+With its topology and duty to convert USB to i2S, it seems to take away all the noise interference and presents a DAC's sound quality in a pure form, which ultimately translates to beautiful, captivating extension in the notes within an airy and spacious stage.
+It draws a holographic sound and resolves it thoroughly.

 There is better detail, imaging, and overall focus, while also adding a touch more weightiness.
-Where there was choppiness and distortion/loss before, the Matrix X-SPDIF 2 usb audio device took over and replaced it with a revealing, “how it should be” sound.
-The Matrix X-SPDIF usb audio device decidedly added a magic touch, and made everything sound “better”.
+Where there was choppiness and distortion/loss before, the Matrix X-SPDIF 2 took over and replaced it with a more revealing sound.
+The Matrix X-SPDIF decidedly added a magic touch.

 I used the Audio-GD HE-7 Singularity along with the Yulong D18, and experienced surprisingly obvious improvements in each of the DACs.

-I’d recommend the Matrix X-SPDIF 2 usb audio device to anyone looking to improve connection by removing the USB out from the source and converting it to i2S and subsequently taking their sound system one step closer to audio nirvana.
+I’d recommend the Matrix X-SPDIF 2 to anyone looking to improve connection by removing the USB out from the source and converting it to i2S and subsequently taking their sound system one step closer to audio nirvana.

 I was a bit skeptical that the technology would do anything substantial to my system, but it really took the inherent qualities in my DACs and presented new baselines of the products, making me a believer in USB to i2S audio technology.

-For those looking for a more warmer sound, I’d recommend the Matrix X-SPDIF 2 over the Singxer SU-6.
-If I had never purchased the Singxer SU-6, I’d be perfectly content with the Matrix X-SPDIF 2.
-It’s a product that brings audio enjoyment to another level and contends with the Singxer SU-6.
+For those looking for a slightly creamier, slightly more tube-like sound that is a touch wetter but that is still spacious, dynamic, and thoroughly rich, I’d recommend the Matrix X-SPDIF 2.
+The Matrix X-SPDIF 2 is definitely a product I think is to be enjoyed with any kind of gear.
+If I had never purchased the Singxer SU-6, I’d be perfectly and fully content with the Matrix X-SPDIF 2.
+It’s a product that brings audio enjoyment to another level and contends with the Singxer SU-6 with some slight trade-offs between the two.

 Hats off to the folks at Matrix Audio for making this possible!